cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 ### At-least-once delivery

 Changefeeds also provide an _at-least-once delivery guarantee_, which means that each version of a row will be emitted once.
 Under some infrequent conditions a changefeed will emit duplicate messages.
 This happens when the changefeed was not able to emit all messages before reaching a checkpoint.
-As a result, it will re-emit all messages starting from the previous checkpoint to ensure every message is delivered at least once.
+As a result, it will re-emit all messages starting from the previous checkpoint to ensure every message is delivered at least once, but could be emitted more than once.

 Refer to [Duplicate messages](#duplicate-messages) for causes of messages repeating at the sink.